dlr-eoc/ukis-csmask/README.md

 ````

 ## Installation
-The easiest way to install `csmask` is through pip.
+The easiest way to install ukis-csmask is through pip.

 ```shell
 pip install ukis-csmask
 ```

-For the latest list of dependencies check the [requirements](https://github.com/dlr-eoc/ukis-csmask/blob/master/requirements.txt).
+For a list of dependencies check the [requirements](https://github.com/dlr-eoc/ukis-csmask/blob/main/requirements.txt).

 ## Contributors
 The UKIS team creates and adapts libraries which simplify the usage of satellite data.
 Our team includes (in alphabetical order):